-Council will give public notice of its decision to approve:
+Council will give notice on its website of its decision to approve:

-- a Development Control Plan; or - a Contributions Plan
+- a Development Control Plan; or - a Contribution Plan

 within 28 days after a decision is made.
-Where Council resolves not to proceed with a Development Control Plan or a Contributions Plan, the public notice will give reasons for the decision.
+Where Council resolves not to proceed with a Development Control Plan or a Contributions Plan, the notice will give reasons for the decision.